-Monticello Elementary School, which opened in 1991, currently serves 420 students in transitional kindergarten through fourth grade.
-Our exemplary staff, positive learning environment and rigorous curriculum help guide our students to become confident, independent, successful contributors to our school community as well as society as a whole.
+Monticello Elementary School, which opened in 1991, currently serves 460 students in transitional kindergarten through fourth grade.
+Our exemplary staff, positive learning environment and rigorous curriculum help guide our students to become confident, independent, successful contributors to our school community, as well as society as a whole.
 Our staff collaborate on a routine basis to ensure all students are learning at high levels, placing an emphasis on the education of the whole child: cognitive, social and emotional.
 Our staff works closely with the parents and guardians of our students, establishing a partnership that facilitates the achievement of all of our students.
 At Monticello, our students are our No. 1 priority.

-Staff goals for the 2016-17 school year at Monticello:
+Staff goals for the 2018-19 school year at Monticello:

-- · Continue implementation of Professional Learning Communities (PLCs) within our school and district - Continue to support our character education program based on its key components of trustworthiness, respect, responsibility, fairness, caring and citizenship - Implementation of our Positive Behavioral Interventions and Supports (PBIS) program - · Continue to support the antibullying program both at school and districtwide - Continually update our site emergency plan and practice our emergency procedure protocols on a routine basis
+- Continue implementation of Professional Learning Communities (PLCs) within our school and district ٠ - Support our Second Step character education program, and reinforce the Character Counts key components of trustworthiness, respect, responsibility, fairness, caring and citizenship - Implementation of our Positive Behavioral Interventions and Supports (PBIS) program - Continue to support the antibullying program both at school and districtwide - Continually update our site emergency plan and practice our emergency procedure protocols on a routine basis